 The conservation measures would also eliminate synergistic effects.
-The largest threat to this species is from off- road recreational vehicles and livestock grazing.
+The largest threat to this species is from oil and gas development.
 Trampling from off-road vehicle use and livestock in combination with herbicide overspray may cause synergistic effects.
 OHV and livestock trampling may reduce the population and weed treatments may further stress and reduce existing populations.
 The conservation measures would reduce the risk of impacts from herbicide overspray, mechanical treatments, and trampling.